Frequently Asked Questions

 Can I stay for just one night?

-We allow one night stays for $150 plus tax year round if only the one night is available, i.e. that night is stranded with no possibility of staying two nights.
-(One nights are $175 October and Christmas holidays.)
+We allow one night stays if only the one night is available, i.e. that night is stranded with no possibility of staying another night.
 Normal check-in (3PM or later) and check-out (by 11AM) times DO apply as we will be cleaning the cabin immediately prior to your arrival and immediately after your departure.
 No Saturday arrivals/departures -so a single Friday or Saturday night will never be offered.

 How many people can our cabins accomodate?

 We have designed our cabins to be a romantic couple’s retreat.
 Our maximum occupancy is 2 adults, no children, by Madison County ordinance.
 We cannot deviate from this so please do not ask us to do so.
 (The futon/couch does NOT fold out.)

 Is your pricing per cabin or per person or per night?